Cohen the Barbarian: What do you think it means when people invent a dish like "Pig's Ear Soup?"

 Cohen the Barbarian: It means someone else filched the rest of the pig!!

-Until 1350 that was pretty much the history of the world.
+Until 1350 that was pretty much the history of the entire world.

 A civilization would start up somewhere.
 Populations would expand because of the higher standard of living but then the population would grow a little too big.
 Lifestyle standards would drop.
 Grain agriculture would just barely keep everyone fed.
-Sons would slavishly follow fathers into whatever profession the father himself had been born into because at least that provided security.
-It kept you from slipping down the ladder and no one ever climbed up the ladder.
+Sons would slavishly follow fathers into whatever profession the father himself had been born into because at least that provided security and security was everything.
+It kept you from slipping down the ladder and no one ever climbed back up the ladder.

 Everyone worked themselves to the bone all their life because there was no need for a labor saving device when there was that much labor just lying around ready to be whipped (*literally*) into action.